x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/transport-agents/manage-transport-agents.md

 To verify that you have successfully installed the transport agent, run the command `Get-TransportAgent` and verify the transport agent is listed.

-## Use the Shell to enable a transport agent
+## Use the Exchange Management Shell to enable a transport agent

 Use the following syntax to enable a transport agent.